21st Century Learning

-This year students have also gained access to the Adobe Creative Cloud suite if they are engaging in subjects requiring access to this software.
+Students also have access to the Adobe Creative Cloud suite if they are engaging in subjects requiring access to this software.
 This initiative began in 2017 and will continue to available in 2018.

 Keeping students safe online is a major priority for Sydney Catholic Schools.
 Currently they are using the Zscaler platform to ensure all staff and students have the best protection possible when working in the virtual world.

 The College is also mindful of the impact of new technologies on students.
 We will be continuing to develop our wellbeing programs to increase the ability of our students to navigate their way successfully through the online world.